-- Convention on Certain Conventional Weapons (CCW): bans the use of conventional inhumane weapons.
+- Chemical Weapons Convention (CWC): introduces a complete ban on producing, developing, stockpiling, transferring, acquiring and using chemical weapons.
+Signatories are obligated to report possession of chemical weapons, to destroy such weapons and to supply data on their chemical industries.
+In force since 1997.
+Ratified by 193 states; - Biological and Toxin Weapons Convention (BTWC): bans the development, production and stockpiling of biological weapons and toxins and orders the destruction of such weapons and their means of delivery.
+Signed in 1972, entered into force in 1975.
+Currently, 183 states are parties to the Convention; - Convention on Certain Conventional Weapons (CCW): bans the use of conventional inhumane weapons.
 Five additional protocols were annexed to the convention.
 Poland ratified the CCW and its Protocols I, II and III on 2 June 1983 (Protocol I on Non-Detectable Fragments, Protocol II on Prohibitions or Restrictions on the Use of Mines, Booby Traps and Other Devices, and Protocol III on Prohibitions or Restrictions on the Use of Incendiary Weapons).
-Moreover, Poland is party to Protocol IV on Blinding Laser Weapons (ratified by Poland on 31 July 2004), the Amendment to Article 1 of the CCW (ratified by Poland on 28 August 2006), and Protocol V on Explosive Remnants of War (ratified by Poland on 1 July 2011). - Convention on the Prohibition of Anti-Personnel Mines (Ottawa Convention): obligates the parties to introduce a complete ban on anti-personnel mines and destroy their stockpiles within 4 years of its ratification.
+Moreover, Poland is party to Protocol IV on Blinding Laser Weapons (ratified by Poland on 31 July 2004), the Amendment to Article 1 of the CCW (ratified by Poland on 28 August 2006), and Protocol V on Explosive Remnants of War (ratified by Poland on 1 July 2011).
+Currently, 125 states have subscribed to the Convention. - Convention on the Prohibition of Anti-Personnel Mines (Ottawa Convention): obligates the parties to introduce a complete ban on anti-personnel mines and destroy their stockpiles within 4 years of its ratification.
 It is an important instrument of international humanitarian law.
 Poland signed the Convention in 1997 and ratified it in December 2012.
 Poland is in the process of destroying its stockpiles of anti-personnel mines, which should be finalized earlier than the Convention obligates Poland to do, i.e. by 1 June 2017.
+There are currently 164 states-parties to this Convention.